tommason14/st/README.md

 - scrollback
 - scrollback-mouse

-Colours found with [pywal](https://github.com/dylanaraps/pywal) are also loaded by default.
+Colours found with [pywal](https://github.com/dylanaraps/pywal) can be used, but currently loading in predefined colours found in the [colours](colours) subfolder.